theNewDynamic/laurencerand.com/content/_index.md

     weight: 1

 ---
-Lauren Cerand (b.
-1979 in Washington, D.C.) is the founder and owner of Lauren Cerand Public Relations, and has more than two decades of experience in the field.

 In July, Morgan Jerkins said, when [profiled](https://paw.princeton.edu/article/morgan-jerkins-14-explores-love-across-generations-new-novel) in *Princeton Alumni Weekly*, “I knew it would take a village— in-house with HarperCollins and with outside publicist Lauren Cerand— for *Zeal* to succeed.”

 Her publicity list in 2025 includes Prix Renaudot winner Tierno Monénembo, for his new novel, *The Lives and Deaths of Véronique Bangoura*, translated from the French by Ryan Chamberlain for [Schaffner Press](https://schaffnerpress.com/) (March); *New York Times* bestselling author [Morgan Jerkins](http://www.morgan-jerkins.com/), for her new novel, *Zeal* (Harper, April); literary critic [Martha Anne Toll](https://www.marthaannetoll.com/), for her new novel, *Duet for One* (Regal House, May); artist and debut novelist [Deborah Brown English](https://www.deborahbrownenglish.com/) for *Time’s Breath *(September); artist and debut novelist [Margaret Hutton](https://www.margarethutton.com/) for *If You Leave* (Regal House, October); Will Mountain Cox, editor of *The Relegation Reader,* a new anthology of contemporary writing from Europe, the U.K. and the U.S. ([Relegation Books](https://www.relegationbooks.com/), November); and the U.S. tour for *The Greyhound Diary*, edited by Anna Mathias (Zuleika Press in London).